 How do I know if my roller shutter motor is dead?

-Your roller shutter motor makes noise but doesn't turn, lDo you want to know how to tell if the capacitor is dead on a roller shutter?
-In our article, we'll be talking about electric roller shutter breakdowns, and whether or not the motor is out of order.
-And how to test a roller shutter motor.
+Your roller shutter motor is making noise but not turning.
+Would you like to know how to determine if a roller shutter capacitor is dead?
+In our article, we will discuss electric roller shutter malfunctions and how to tell if it is broken or not.
+We will also explain how to test a roller shutter motor.

 So let's take a look at how to determine whether the problem is really with the engine, before deciding what to do about it.